Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Proof of the WWPD Construction Theorem

 \paragraph{Case analysis and outline of the proof:} Let $\C_\Theta$ be the set whose elements are infinite sequences $(c_1,c_2,\ldots)$ of intermediate conjugacy classes such that for some $S \in \cS_\F$ --- and hence for every $S \in \cS_\F$ (Lemma~\ref{LemmaEqQI}~\pref{ItemLengthBilip}) --- the length $L_S(c_i)$ of $c_i$ in $S$ is bounded independently of $i$, whereas the length $L_S(\theta_i^{-1}(c^{\vphantom{-1}}_i))$ is not bounded independently of~$i$.

-The proof of Theorem~E will break into Case~1 where $\C_\Theta \ne \emptyset$, and Case~2 where $\C_\Theta = \emptyset$; the geometric meaning of this case analysis is explained in Lemma~\ref{LemmaCTheta}.
+The proof of the WWPD Construction Theorem will break into Case~1 where $\C_\Theta \ne \emptyset$, and Case~2 where $\C_\Theta = \emptyset$; the geometric meaning of this case analysis is explained in Lemma~\ref{LemmaCTheta}.
 Case~2 will break into two further subcases, based on an analysis of the images of a generic leaf of $\Lambda^-$ under the outer automorphisms $\theta_i^\inv$.

 In Cases 1 and 2(a), using neither the \emph{Distinct Coset Property}, nor the hypothesis on triviality of the restrictions of $\phi$, after passing to a subsequence of $(\theta_1,\theta_2,\ldots)$ we will obtain contradictions to regularity properties of well functions that were derived in Section~\ref{SectionWells}.
 Having eliminated cases 1 and 2(a) we will be able to pass to a further subsequence of $(\theta_1,\theta_2,\ldots)$ satisfying very strong properties.
 In the final case 2(b) those properties will be combined with the hypothesis on triviality of restrictions of~$\phi$, allowing us to pass to one final subsequence for which the images $\theta_i^\inv(\Lambda^-)$ of the repelling lamination $\Lambda^-$ are all the same.
 By applying results of \FSLox\ it will follows that the images $\theta_i(\bdy_-\phi) \in \bdy\FS(F_n)$ of the repelling fixed point are all the same, as are the images $\theta_i(\bdy_+\phi) \in \bdy\FS(F_n)$ of the attracting fixed point, from which we will obtain a contradiction to the \emph{Distinct Coset Property}.